 "A beautiful, mind-blowing, close up look at nature."

 Get closer to nature than you've ever been before with this jaw-dropping guide to our wonderful world.

-This unputdownable book is a guaranteed favourite for animal lovers, nature enthusiasts, and budding wildlife experts everywhere.
+This irresistible book is a guaranteed favorite for animal lovers, nature enthusiasts, and budding wildlife experts everywhere.